KAJdev/WumpusHack/README.md

 5. Fill out the config.py, with a bot token, Mongo URI, prefix, and tick speed
 6. open terminal, navigate to the directory with the bot, (cd <folder name>) and type `py bot.py`
 7. add your bot account to a server, and start hacking away!
+8. Although remember, you wont be able to hack anyone outside your server (Not Global with the Actual Bot)